Cray-HPE/docs-csm/install/redeploy_pit_node.md

     CASMINST-1309  CASMINST-1570
     ```

 1. Now exit the typescript and relocate the backup over to ncn-m001, thus removing the need to track ncn-m002 as yet-another bootstrapping agent.
-This is required to facilitate re-installations, since it pulls the preperation data back over to the documented area (ncn-m001).
+This is required to facilitate re-installations, since it pulls the preparation data back over to the documented area (ncn-m001).

     ```bash
     ncn-m001# exit